hubukinokaze/source-kawa-blog/source/_posts/first-day.md

 git init
 ```

-Now copy the .git HTTPS link from your repo on GitHub.
-It should be a green button labled "Clone or download".
+Now copy the HTTPS link from your repo on GitHub.
+It should be a green button labeled "Clone or download".
 The link should look something like this: `https://github.com/username/repo-name.git`.
 Now commit and push your project by running the commands:

 ``` bash
 git remote add origin [copied link] #No brackets